lsst-ts/ts_labview_tcp_json/simulator/README.md

 Note:

 1. Before publish this telemetry you have to subscribe to this telemetry in TCP Client.
-2. It is recommended add more time in Duration option when subscribe to this telemetry in TCP Client.
+2. It is recommended to add more time in Duration option when subscribe to this telemetry in TCP Client.

 ### Receive Events from TCP Client